 Educate yourself and others on how to safely step in and speak up when you’re witnessing behavior that may put someone in danger.
 Challenge yourself and others to learn more about the structural racism that disproportionately affects Black women survivors of sexual assault.

 Engage local leaders on this issue.
 Work with clergy, government officials, community organizers and teachers to start a community-wide conversation about sexual violence against women and the disproportionate discrimination experienced by Black women

 Host a resource fair and fundraiser at your school, church, or community center where others can learn about, volunteer with and donate funds to non-profit programs that help survivors of sexual violence.

 Speak to your house of worship, school and/or community center about starting a sexual violence ministry, support group or teen support group.
 For this endeavor, make sure to bring in local rape crisis centers as partners from the onset of your planning.

 Work with, listen to, support and follow the leadership of women of color.
 Ensure that Black women and their stories are at the center of any action items you take by providing a dedicated platform to uplift their work.

 If in a position of leadership or management, think about the ways in which you can share the information you learned today with your team.
-We call on faith leaders, in particular, to write a sermon for your congregants and share that experience with us at XXX.
+We call on faith leaders, in particular, to write a sermon for your congregants and share that experience with us here.